Topics discussed in this essay:

 According to Dictionary.com: "In Islam, it's variously used in prayer, as a declaration of faith, and during times of great joy or distress.
 In the West, the phrase has become associated with Islamist terrorism."

 There are six main texts consulted by Muslims:

 The Qur'an (Recitation) are believed to be the literal words of God in their

 that it was dictated to Muhammad by the archangel Jibril over an interval of 23

 years.
 The text was originally preserved in oral form.

 The first written version of the Qur'an was completed by 634 CE during the political reign of Abu Bakr.
 It was accepted as accurate because each verse in written form had to be vouched for by two or more Muslims who had earlier memorized the oral version.

 However, within a decade, different written versions of the Qur'an in were in circulation.
-Caliph Uthman arranged the original manuscripts to be rewritten into four copies and to destroy by fire all of the other full or partial copies of the Qur'an to be destroyed by fire.
+Caliph Uthman arranged the original manuscripts to be rewritten into four copies.
+He ordered destroyed by fire all of the other full or partial copies of the Qur'an to be destroyed by fire.
 1